This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

 Solution:

-Customers who typically receive electricity concessions should always check that the concession was applied.
+Customers who typically receive electricity concessions should always check that the concession was applied to the final amount.
 If an electricity bill is higher than it should be, customers should speak with their electricity provider or check their electricity bill for applied credits.

 Solution: